ugoMusk/Onelr/README.md

 It's a simple approach to avoid running multiple commands to accomplish a single task like sending updates to github, etcetera, right within the terminal.
 Onelr gives you command automation super powers, smile!
 Give us a star if you like it.

 # Usage:
-Clone the repository and run the following commands simultenously dependiing on your level of need;
+Clone the repository and run the following commands dependiing on your level of need;

 Optionaly, you might want to fork and work with it on your account.
 Feel free to do so...